jg-digital-media/jgdm_personal_dashboard_dom/README.md

 + `15-10-2025` - At this point, Every element has at least some styling applied and a functioning tooltip where appropriate.
 Now it's the time to do a top to bottom review and development of the UI of the app, looking to improve the readability and maintinability of the code as I go.
   + At the end of this day, the UI looks a little more polished and more ready to be implemented with DOM Scripting.
 I think it needs one more day of configuring with SASS variables and then I'll be ready to start implementing the DOM Scripting and working out different visual themes with localstorage.

++ `16-10-2025` - On this day, I think I can say I've passed the point now of full focus on the UI and styling and will start focusing on implementation soon.
+Any improvements to the visuals will now be made as and when needed.

+  + There are some aspects that haven't yet been prototyped.
+In some cases, where I'll be adding new elements dynamically with JavaScript, I'll probably need modals to add information such as link text and link addresses before they can be added to the panel.
+So that's to come.

 [Back to Top](#jgdm_personal_dashboard_dom)